Best PC racing wheels in 2024: my favorite direct drive and budget steering wheels for sim racing

 Shifters are hella loud

-The Thrustmaster T248 is a far more budget-friendly option than even the cheapest direct drive wheel, and our pick for the best mid-range racing wheel right now.
-The force feedback it delivers is a lot more impressive than you might expect, and it's exceptionally accurate.
-Inside the T248, you'll find a hybrid force feedback system that utilizes a gear alongside a belt.
+Inside the T248 you'll find a hybrid force feedback system that utilizes a gear alongside a belt.
 That covers the downsides of the geared system, which has been known to feel clunky at times but still has all the benefits of a belt system.
 Plus, that keeps it cheap.

 However, the T248's hybrid system has appeared to come at the expense of some of the finer touches.
 The build looks and feels cheap.
 Similarly, it's awfully loud, especially the shifter paddles.
 These are, however, incredibly responsive, like nothing I've used before.
 A worthy trade-off?
-So long as you don't need to keep the noise down too much.
+Yes, so long as you don't need to keep the noise down too much.

 The T248 gets a lot technically correct, and when it comes down to it, I'd take technical precision over aesthetics any day.
 This is the best wheel to buy on a tighter budget if you want to develop your racing ability and learn to corner consistently.